-- A new electrical substation at the entrance to the precinct; - A stand-alone fire booster assembly to provide a secure supply of fire-fighting water to the precinct; and - Photovoltaic panels on the roof of the sports centre (to provide 66% of the power needs for the centre).
+• A new electrical substation at the entrance to the precinct;

+- A stand-alone fire booster assembly to provide a secure supply of fire-fighting water to the precinct; and - Photovoltaic panels on the roof of the sports centre (to provide 66% of the power needs for the centre).

 7.9.
-Compliance with the Building Code of Australia National Construction Code compliance of the buildings with the National Construction Code (formerly the Building Code of Australia) and public spaces in the Mosman Drill Hall Precinct.
+Compliance with the National Construction Code

+Specialist building consultants provided advice regarding compliance of the buildings with the National Construction Code (formerly the Building Code of Australia) and public spaces in the Mosman Drill Hall Precinct.